hallav/LuxUS/README.md

 # LuxUS
 A tool for differential methylation analysis.
+The tool is based generalized linear mixed model with spatial correlation structure , which is fitted using probabilistic programming language Stan.
+Savage-Dickey Bayes factor estimates are used for statistical testing of a covariate of interest.
+LuxUS supports both continuous and binary variables.
+The model takes into account the experimental parameters, such as bisulfite conversion efficiency.

-The needed Python scripts, Stan model files and example input and output files are stored in this GitHub repository.
+The needed Python scripts and Stan model files for running the tool and example input and output files are stored in this GitHub repository.

 ## Outline
 * Requirements